 I’m not a Sony fan, but they did get something right, these headphones.
-They’ve been an industry standard for years.
-I’m sure you’ve seen them in many recording studios you may even have a pair yourself.
+They’ve been an industry standard for years, I’m sure you’ve seen them in many recording studios, you may even have a pair yourself.

 Most of the time, you’ll find these for $99, sometimes you can get them for as low as $65 dollars.

 And, they’re less expensive in the long run.
-I have 1 battery charger and 21 charged AA’s ready to go at all times.
+I have 1 battery charger and 21 charged AAs ready to go at all times.

 The most affordable charger I’ve come accords is the EBL 808, it holds/charges 8 batteries and it’s under $10, might want to get 2 of these.
-The pick up some rechargeable batteries and you’re in business.
+So pick up some rechargeable batteries and you’re in business.

-So, that’s a basic field recording setup with plenty of room for expansion which I will get into in a later post.
+That’s my basic field recording setup with plenty of room for expansion which I will get into in a later post.
 Even if you never expand, it’s enough to get you in the field and record audio quality enough to make money from.